-The applied management major is been designed for students transferring to Mount Mercy from a two-year institution who have a background in a technical specialty with an Associates of Applied Science degree.
+The applied management major has been designed for students transferring to Mount Mercy from a two-year institution who have earned an AAS or AS in a technical field.
 The major provides students the opportunity to broaden their knowledge of business environments and to understand and manage the forces of change affecting organizations in a business environment.
 The applied management major prepares students for a broad variety of career options by building on their previous technical training and/or work experience.

 BA 101 Business 101: 1 semester hour

 In preparation for their entry into the business department, students will explore skills necessary for success in the business world.
 They will explore all the business majors offered here so students gain an overall understanding of careers and courses of different majors and minors.
 This course will define professionalism and employer expectations.
 They will write two business orientated communications: email and two-page research project using APA.
 They will write a resume for an internship and prepare an elevator speech.
 They will explore the skills of teamwork, goal setting, assertive communication, and time management necessary to establish success in college and in the business environment.
 There will be a brief overview of all business department majors and associated careers, presented by the major coordinator, as well as introduction to business clubs, organizations, and Mount Mercy University volunteer missions.

 BA 203 Principles of Law: 3 semester hours

 This course provides a broad look at the American legal system.
 It includes a discussion of legal reasoning, the structure of the legal system, and several substantive areas of the law that are general practical interest.
 These specific topics include contracts, torts, administrative law, and agency law.
 Prerequisite: sophomore standing.

 BA 240 Personal Financial Planning: 3 semester hours